ONA Celebrates Pride!

 Early on the morning of June 28, 1969, lesbian, gay, bisexual, transgender and questioning persons rioted following a police raid on the Stonewall Inn in the Greenwich Village neighborhood of New York City.
 The Stonewall Inn was a gay bar that catered to an assortment of patrons, but was popular with the most marginalized people in the gay community.
 The Stonewall riots are generally considered to be the beginning of the modern gay rights movement, as it was the first time in modern history that a significant body of LGBTQI2S people resisted arrest.
 Most Pride events take place around June to commemorate the Stonewall riots.

 Pride events celebrate Lesbian, Gay, Bisexual, Transsexual, Transgender, Intersex, Queer, Questioning, and Two-Spirit (LGBTQI2S) culture.
 The events also, at times, serve as demonstrations for legal rights such as same-sex marriage.
 LGBTQI2S workers may feel invisible and unable to fully express themselves in their workplaces and their communities.
-Pride celebrations promote self-affirmation and expression, acceptance, acknowledgement and respect in the community.
+Pride celebrations promote self-affirmation and expression, acceptance, acknowledgment and respect in the community.

 Pride activities also give members of the LGBTQI2S communities the opportunity to celebrate their diverse histories, experiences, backgrounds and the progress they have made.
 Pride expresses the efforts of diverse member communities to build a larger community that is inclusive of all.